 - Posting appropriate anti-idling signage.
 'No engine idling' signage has been erected at key locations such as railway level crossings and schools to remind drivers to switch off

-- Working with schools.
+- Working with schools as part of a coordinated London-wide scheme tackling idling, called Idling Action.
 Much work is ongoing with schools to educate children about air pollution and idling, and to promote active travel to reduce vehicle use for the 'school run'

 - Helping businesses to review their travel policies.
 Businesses are encouraged to reduce business travel where possible and to promote alternatives to using private vehicles for commuting